 Prior to joining the firm, Mr. Finizio worked as an associate at a New York, New York law firm where his practice focused on bankruptcy, creditors’ rights and restructuring law.
 While attending law school, Mr. Finizio served as a judicial intern to the Honorable Stephen A. Bucaria in the New York Supreme Court.
 He was also a staff member of the American Bankruptcy Institute Law Review.

-Mr. Finizio was recognized as New York “Rising Star” in 2015, 2016 and 2017 for Business Bankruptcy by Super Lawyers magazine.
+Mr. Finizio was recognized as New York “Rising Star” in 2018 and the three years immediately preceding for Business Bankruptcy by Super Lawyers magazine.

 Insights View All